sentclose/sentc-docs/docs/guide/advanced/end-to-end-encrypted-database.md

 ## Query

-To get now the data just use the normal database queries.
+To get now, the data just use the normal database queries.

-To get all users order by name:
+To get all users to order by the name:

 ```sql
 SELECT id, first_name, last_name, age FROM users ORDER BY order_first_name
 ```

-This data can then decrypt by the group key.
+This data can then be decrypted by the group key.

-To get the exact data you need to create a hash in the client first and then search it:
+To get the exact data, you need to create a hash in the client first and then search it:

 :::: tabs#p